Your Business Rates Bill Explained

 Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
 Full details can be obtained from the local authority.

 Business rates are generally payable in respect of unoccupied non-domestic property.
 However, they are generally not payable for the first three months that a property is empty.
-This is extended to six months in the case of certain industrial premises, whilst certain other properties such as vacant listed buildings are not liable for business rates until they are reoccupied.
-Full details on exemptions can be obtained from your local authority or from gov.uk at Gov.UK
+This is extended to six months in the case of certain industrial premises.
+Certain other properties such as vacant listed buildings are not liable for business rates until they are reoccupied.
+Full details on exemptions can be obtained from your local authority or on Gov.UK - Apply for Business Rate Relief.

 Certain types of properties in a rural settlement with a population below 3,000 may be entitled to relief.
 The property must be the only general store, the only post office or a food shop and have a rateable value of less than £8,500, or the only public house or the only petrol station and have a rateable value of less than £12,500.
 The property has to be occupied.
 An eligible ratepayer is entitled to relief at 100% of the full charge (50% being mandatory relief and 50% centrally funded discretionary relief).

 Ratepayers do not have to be represented in discussions about the rateable value of their property or their rates bill.
-However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS - website www.rics.org) and the Institute of Revenues, Rating and Valuation (IRRV - website www.irrv.org.uk) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS - www.rics.org) and the Institute of Revenues, Rating and Valuation (IRRV www.irrv.org.uk) are qualified.
+They are regulated by rules of professional conduct.
+These rules are designed to protect the public from misconduct.
 Before you employ a rating adviser or company you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

 Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available at www.southhams.gov.uk/shspending.
 A hard copy is available on request by writing to the local authority, or by calling us on 01803 861275.